polywrap/PolyGPT/README.md

 To see the implementation of the module check [`memory.ts`](./src/memory.ts)

 Configure the size of the rolling summary in the `.env`.
 We recommend a setting a minimum of 500 and a maximum 1500 if you're using `gpt-3.5-turbo-0613` or 3500 with `gpt-4-0613` as your base model.

+# Ethereum Integrations

+To interact with the Ethereum Network using PolyGPT you can optionally add your Ethereum Private Key to the `.env` file.

+ **Warning:** PolyGPT is still a prototype and we can't guarantee the precense of errors when the agent is invoking arguments, and having your private key written in plain text is not a good practice, so we highly recommend you only add a private key to a dummy accounts which only have funds that you're willing to lose.

 # Collaborating